jessmar94/bookmark-challenge/README.md

 1. Visit 'update bookmark' form for a particular bookmark
 2. Fill in the form with new data and submit it
 3. See the homepage with the updated title/url

+# User Story 5
+As a user
+So I don't enter an invalid URL
+I want to see an error message when I enter an invalid URL

+User flow:
+1. Visit the new bookmark page
+2. Submit a new bookmark with an invalid url
+3. See an error message and don't see the invalid bookmark in the full list of bookmarks